7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Munster cheese tarte flambee at Academy of Beer in Strasbourg, France

 When searching for places to eat in Strasbourg, you don’t have to look far.
-The city boasts numerous eateries serving classic, Alsace regional dishes.
+The city boasts numerous eateries serving classic Alsace dishes.

-Foie gras, which is said to have been invented in the city in 1780, is a Strasbourg famous food.
-Other things to eat in Strasbourg are sauerkraut, baeckeoffe, Munster cheese and tarte flambee (a thin pizza-like dish that ranks as our favorite food in Strasbourg).
+Foie gras, which is said to have been invented here in 1780, is a Strasbourg famous food.
+Other things to eat in Strasbourg are sauerkraut, baeckeoffe, and Munster cheese.
+Tarte flambee, a thin pizza-like dish, ranks as our favorite food in Strasbourg.

-Alsatian pubs, called winstubs, pair seasonal dishes with local wine and are popular places to eat for locals and tourist alike.
-If you are looking for more of the top Strasbourg places to eat Alsatian cuisine, check out these reviews on TripAdvisor.
+Alsatian pubs, called Winstubs, pair seasonal dishes with local wine and are popular places to eat for locals and tourist alike.
+If you are looking for the top Strasbourg places to eat Alsatian cuisine, check out these reviews on TripAdvisor.

 Pastries in bakery window in Strasbourg, France